 A common characteristics among the comparative constructions in which epistemic yao can occur is that they all involve strict comparative morphology.
 For the bi comparative, different proposals have been entertained, but all of them include a strict comparative morpheme.
-"Strict comparison" means "greater/less than."
-J. Lin (2009), for instance, took a "direct" analysis of the bi comparative, in which he treated bi as an overt strict comparative morpheme.
+Here, "strict comparison" means "greater/less than."
+J. Lin (2009), for instance, took a "direct" analysis of the bi comparative, and treated bi as an overt strict comparative morpheme.
 Xiang (2005) proposed a so-called "DegP-shell" analysis of the bi comparative.
 There are two degree heads in the syntactic structure, with the higher one occupied by bi, and the lower one by a covert strict comparative morpheme exceed that introduces an optional differential phrase.
 Liu (2011) posited that bi comparative contains either a strict comparative morpheme geng 'even-more' or its covert counterpart.
 It is sufficient to conclude that whatever form the currently available proposals for the syntax and semantics of the bi comparative take, they all include postulating some strict comparative morpheme, whether overtly or covertly.

 The transitive comparative, along with the closely-related $ch\bar{u}$ comparative construction, has been most extensively studied by Grano and Kennedy (2012).
 The transitive comparative requires the presence of a differential measure phrase.
 A differential measure phrase, in turn, "requires and is required by the presence of the degree morpheme" (p.
 244).
 For the transitive comparative, the degree morpheme contributes a strict comparative meaning.
 The preposition $ch\bar{u}$ is analyzed by Grano & Kennedy (2012) to be an overt counterpart of such a strict comparative morpheme.
-As for the yu comparative, Xie (2014b) showed it not to allow differential measure phrases.
-By capitalizing on this observation, he showed yu in the yu comparative to be in complimentary distribution with the comparative morpheme in the transitive comparative construction.
+As for the yu comparative, Xie (2014b) showed that it does not allow differential measure phrases.
+By capitalizing on this observation, Xie showed yu in the yu comparative to be in complimentary distribution with the comparative morpheme in the transitive comparative construction.
 Hence, it is reasonable to claim that yu itself is a strict comparative morpheme.
-For the $g\dot{e}ng$ comparative, Liu (2010, 2011) has argued $g\dot{e}ng$ itself is a strict comparative morpheme.

-By contrast, the $y\delta u$ degree construction has been shown by Xie (2011, 2014a) to be an equative construction comparable to the as...as construction in English.
-According to Xie, its structure involves a covert degree morpheme, which encodes a "greater than or equal to" relation.
+For the geng comparative, Liu (2010) has argued that geng itself is a strict comparative morpheme (cf., Liu 2011).
+By contrast, the $y \delta u$ degree construction has been shown by Xie (2011, 2014a) to be an equative construction comparable to the as...as construction in English.
+According to Xie's idea, its LF structure of the $y \delta u$ degree construction involves a covert degree morpheme, which encodes a "greater than or equal to" relation.
 It does not have a strict comparative morpheme.
-The equative construction marked by $h\dot{e}/g\bar{e}n/xi\dot{a}ng$ x $y\bar{t}y\dot{a}ng$ g specifies a strict identity relation between two entities, and does not involve a strict comparative morpheme.
-As for the implicit comparative construction marked by $g\bar{e}n$ x $b\check{t}$ $q\check{t}/ai$ "compared with x", it makes use of "the inherent context sensitivity of the positive (unmarked) form" of gradable predicates (Kennedy 2007: p.
+The equative construction marked by $h \dot{e}/g \bar{e}n/x i \partial ng x y \bar{y} y \partial ng g$ specifies a strict identity relation between two entities, and does not involve a strict comparative morpheme.
+As for the implicit comparative construction marked by $g \bar{e}n x b \check{i} q \check{i} l \delta i$ "compared with x", it makes use of "the inherent context sensitivity of the positive (unmarked) form" of gradable predicates (Kennedy 2007: p.
 143).
 Its structure does not involve a comparative morpheme at all.